craftcms/docs/docs/5.x/reference/field-types/lightswitch.md

 ```
 :::

+### Default Value Handling

-Elements without a value for a lightswitch field (say, because they haven’t been saved since the field was added) are treated as if they have the default field value.
+Elements without a value for a lightswitch field (say, because they haven’t been saved since the field was added, or because one of the query’s relevant field layouts doesn’t include an instance of it) are treated as if they have the **Default Value**.
 For example, querying against a field that defaults to _off_…

 ```twig{3}
 {% set archive = craft.entries()